-What Kind of Apple Should a Diabetic Eat?
+What Kind of Apple Should a Person with Diabetes Eat?

-Diabetics should stick to eating apples that are lower on the glycemic scale.
+People with diabetes should stick to apples lower on the glycemic scale.

-The most commonly eaten variety of apples is the Red Delicious, one of the worst varieties for diabetics if they are looking for low sugar content or low glycemic impact.
-A better choice would be Granny Smith apples, which has higher fiber content and lower natural sugar level than most other types of apple.
+The most commonly eaten variety of apples is the Red Delicious, one of the worst types for people with diabetes looking for low sugar content or glycemic impact.
+A better choice would be Granny Smith apples, which have higher fiber content and lower natural sugar levels than most other types of apples.
 Apples decrease blood sugar levels due to their high fiber count.

 What Is The Glycemic Index of An Apple?

-Any food with a glycemic index below 55 is considered a food with a low glycemic index.
+Any food with a glycemic index below 55 is considered food with a low glycemic index.

 How Much Sugar Is in 100g of Apple?